-Figure 5 Li_2O Block Model and Data on Section 20275 North
+Figure 6 Li2O Block Model and Data on Section 20275 North (Cassiterite Pit Area)

-The Mineral Resource has been classified in the indicated and inferred categories, in accordance with the 2012 Australasian Code for Reporting of Mineral Resources and Ore Reserves (JORC Code).
+The Mineral Resource has been classified in the Indicated and Inferred categories, in accordance with the 2012 Australasian Code for Reporting of Mineral Resources and Ore Reserves (JORC Code).
 A range of criteria has been considered in determining this classification including:

 - Grade and geological continuity

 - Data quality

 - Drill hole spacing

-- Modelling technique, including kriging efficiency, kriging variance, number of informing samples and average distance to samples.
+- Kriging efficiency and variance, number of samples and average distance to samples.

-Final classification has resulted in the indicated and inferred areas illustrated below; remaining areas have not been classified but remain as target mineralisation.
+Final classification has resulted in the Indicated and Inferred areas illustrated below; remaining areas have not been classified but remain as Target Mineralisation.

-Figure 6 Resource Classification
+Figure 7 Resource Classification